jthoms29/linked-blog-starter-md/Modern C/1 - Acquaintance/5 - Basic Values and Data.md

 # define M_PI 3.41459  //no ;
 ```
 This allows us to have constants of `unsigned, size_t, and double`
-ALL CAPS WHEN YOU SPELL THE NAME
+ALL CAPS WHEN YOU SPELL THE NAME, don't put semicolons

 ## Compound Literals
 For types that don't have literals that describe their constants